-Calling All Members!
-Applications Open for the Wolfram Nolte Memorial Award for Colorectal Cancer Projects
+Calling All Full Members!
+Applications are now Open for the Wolfram Nolte Memorial Award for Colorectal Cancer Projects

-Digestive Cancers Europe would like to make a call to all Members with projects in colorectal cancer (CRC) to apply for our annual Wolfram Nolte Memorial Award by November 8 this year.
+Digestive Cancers Europe would like to make a call to all Full Members with projects in colorectal cancer (CRC) to apply for our annual Wolfram Nolte Memorial Award by 15 October 2022.
 The prize of €5.000 awaits the winning project!

 The project needs to aim at solving an unmet need for CRC Patients/Carers.
-This year, for the first time, all Member Organisations are eligible to apply (both Full and Associate Member Organisations).
+Only Full Member Organisations are eligible to apply.
 The following criteria will be graded by our international jury comprising of patients and patient advocates:

 - Importance of the unmet need that is to be solved